Thuzi/opdemand/README.md

 * description
 * template

 The `template` key is used to define the target URL for publishing and health checks.
-HTTP, HTTPS and TCP style URLS are supported.
+HTTP, HTTPS and TCP style URLs are supported.
 Note the use of [Python-style string formatting](http://docs.python.org/2/library/stdtypes.html#string-formatting-operations) in the template URLs.

 The following keys are used to define the health checks for each published URL: